vncg/react-admin/docs/Tutorial.md

 ## Supporting Mobile Devices

-The react-admin layout is already responsive.
+The vn-kooch-react-admin layout is already responsive.
 Try to resize your browser to see how the sidebar switches to a drawer on smaller screens.

 But a responsive layout is not enough to make a responsive app.
 Datagrid components work well on desktop, but are absolutely not adapted to mobile devices.
 If your admin must be used on mobile devices, you'll have to provide an alternative component for small screens.